Bet £20, Get £40 in Free Bets info icon

 Should you wish to use the Kelly Criterion Calculator for a new calculation, simply tap the RESET button in green.

-We are giving you two options on how to use the Kelly Criterion Calculator.
-In addition to our automated calculator above, you can also download our excel version below.
+In addition to our automated calculator above, you can also download our Kelly Criterion excel version below.
 Take your pick!

 Download Kelly Criterion Calculator

-Download our free and easy-to-use Kelly Criterion Calculator by downloading this excel file!
-All you need to do is choose which column you want to use (depending whether you want to input your odds in fractions, decimal or american format) and follow the instructions provided!
+Download our free and easy-to-use Kelly Criterion Calculator on excel by downloading this file!
+All you need to do is choose which column you want to use (depending on whether you want to input your odds in fractions, decimal or American format) and follow the instructions provided!

 Creating your own Kelly Criterion Calculator in Excel is very easy.
 Just follow these simple steps.